| CULTURE:

 The diversity of cultural forms of dress, dance,

-art and language is an
+art and language is a valuable existential enrichment.

-but unless this is done with considerable preparation,
+Unless this is done with considerable preparation, it will not succeed.

 Just as in the biological arena, species become extinct unless their environment